top of page

 You leave the conversation feeling like you are losing your mind.
 Why can't they just put themselves in your shoes?

-Neuroimaging studies (fMRI scans) of individuals with severe narcissistic traits show structural abnormalities in the Anterior Insula and the Prefrontal Cortex—the exact regions of the brain responsible for affective (emotional) empathy and compassion.
+Neuroimaging studies (fMRI scans) of people with severe narcissistic traits show structural abnormalities in the anterior insula and the prefrontal cortex, the exact regions of the brain responsible for affective (emotional) empathy and compassion.

-They have Cognitive Empathy, which means they can intellectually understand what you are feeling.
-(This is how they knew exactly what to say to charm you in the beginning).
-But they lack Affective Empathy, meaning they do not physically feel your pain, and they do not care that you are suffering.
+Narcissists have cognitive empathy, which means they can intellectually understand what you are feeling.
+This is how they knew exactly what to say to charm you in the beginning.
+But they lack affective empathy, meaning they do not physically feel your pain, and they do not care that you are suffering.

-If they don't actually want intimacy, and they don't have empathy, why do they get into relationships in the first place?
+If they do not actually want intimacy, and they do not have empathy, why do they get into relationships in the first place?

 Supply is any form of attention, adulation, validation, or emotional reaction that confirms the narcissist's superiority and existence.
 They use other human beings the way you use a thermostat: to regulate their internal environment.

-When you praise them, give them money, or elevate their social status in New York, you provide Positive Supply.
+When you praise them, defer to them, or elevate their social status, you provide positive supply.

-To the narcissist, positive and negative supply are equally delicious.
+To the narcissist, positive and negative supply are equally satisfying.
 Your tears, your panic, and your desperation are proof of their power.
 When you lose emotional control, it confirms that they are the one in charge.
-They do not view you as a separate human being with autonomous rights; they view you as a psychological appliance whose sole purpose is to dispense Supply.
+They do not view you as a separate human being with autonomous rights.
+They view you as a psychological appliance whose sole purpose is to dispense supply.

 This happens because the "honeymoon phase" wore off, and you started acting like a normal, flawed human being instead of a perfect mirror reflecting their glory.
 Because they operate in black-and-white thinking (splitting), you are no longer the "perfect savior."
 You are now entirely worthless.

 There is a cruel myth that only "weak" or "codependent" people fall for narcissists.
-This is entirely false.
-Narcissists specifically target highly successful, brilliant, hyper-empathetic professionals.
+This is false.
+Narcissists specifically target successful, brilliant, hyper-empathetic professionals.

 Why?
-Because breaking a strong person yields vastly more Narcissistic Supply than breaking a weak one.
-Furthermore, high-achievers possess specific psychological traits that make them incredibly vulnerable to the abuse cycle.
+Because breaking a strong person yields more narcissistic supply than breaking a weak one.
+And high-achievers possess specific psychological traits that make them vulnerable to the abuse cycle.

 When the relationship reaches a breaking point, the high-achieving partner usually suggests couples therapy.
 You think, "If we get in front of a neutral professional, the therapist will see what is happening, explain it to my partner, and my partner will finally change."